onedr0p/containers-mirror/README.md

 ## Purpose

-This is to get around Docker Hub rate-limiting (100 pulls / 6 hours, 200 pulls / 6 hours).
+This is to get around Docker Hub rate-limiting (100 pulls / 6 hours, or authenticated 200 pulls / 6 hours).
 It is considered a stop-gap until the maintainers of the applications below support a different Container Registry.

 ## Supported images